-Whether your needs involve simple branding or full turn-key part-to-box assembly, we have the equipment, experience and people to achieve results.
-Contact us to discuss your requirements.
+Whether your needs involve simple branding or full turnkey part-to-box assembly, we have the equipment, experience, and expert staff to achieve results.
+Contact PILLER AIMMCO to discuss your requirements.

 Branding & Cosmetic Part Enhancement

-Cosmetic part enhancement and branding can involve any number of steps and processes depending on cost objectives, functionality and aesthetics.
-In many instances, branding can be most cost effectively accomplished with raised or recesses features in the part itself, or even in contrasting materials in the same part using a multi-shot molding process.
-But in all cases, it is important to consider the cosmetic and branding needs early in the design phase in order to make informed decisions regarding materials and features, and avoid unnecessary delays and additional costs.
+Cosmetic part enhancement and branding can involve any number of steps and processes, depending on the cost objectives, functionality, and aesthetics of the parts involved.
+In many instances, branding can be accomplished most cost effectively with raised or recesses features in the part itself, or by contrasting two or more materials in the same part using a multi-shot molding process.
+In all cases, it is important to consider the cosmetic and branding needs early in the design phase in order to make informed decisions regarding materials and features, and avoid unnecessary delays and additional costs.

 4-Shot Theme Park Illuminated Housing